What’s The Difference Between EPDM And Silicone Rubber?

 EPDM Results

 At 100°C, the EPDM sample had shrunk by 17% to 48mm.
-A surprising result considering that the datasheet indicated the temperature limit was 130°C.
+This is a surprising result considering that the datasheet indicated the temperature limit was 130°C.

-At 125°C the shrinkage continued, but it was more severe, showing a 52% decrease from its original size to 28mm.
+At 125°C, the shrinkage continued, but it was more severe, resulting in a 52% decrease from its original size to 28mm.

-Finally, at 150°C the EPDM had decreased but only by a further 1mm, concluding that 125°C is where the material saw severe deformity.
+Finally, at 150°C, the EPDM had decreased by a further 1mm, concluding that 125°C is where the material exhibited severe deformity.

 Silicone Results